xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ```

-This step requires you to specify all the calculation parameters (details summarised below).
+This step requires users to specify all the calculation parameters:

 #### target_d: Target D to be achieved.